Barlaam and Josaphat

-Barlaam and Josaphat, also known as Bilawhar and Budhasaf, are legendary Christian saints.
-Their life story was based on the life of the Gautama Buddha, and tells of the conversion of Josaphat to Christianity.
-According to the legend, an Indian king persecuted the Christian Church in his realm.
+Barlaam and Josaphat, also known as Bilawhar and Budhasaf, are Christian saints.
+Their story tells of the conversion of Josaphat to Christianity.
+According to tradition, an Indian king persecuted the Christian Church in his realm.
 After astrologers predicted that his own son would some day become a Christian, the king imprisoned the young prince Josaphat, who nevertheless met the hermit Saint Barlaam and converted to Christianity.
 After much tribulation the young prince's father accepted the Christian faith, turned over his throne to Josaphat, and retired to the desert to become a hermit.
 Josaphat himself later abdicated and went into seclusion with his old teacher Barlaam.

 History

-The story of Barlaam and Josaphat or Joasaph is a Christianized and later version of the story of Siddhartha Gautama, who became the Buddha.
+The story of Barlaam and Josaphat is a Christianized and later version of the story of Siddhartha Gautama, who became the Buddha.
 The tale derives from a second to fourth century Sanskrit Mahayana Buddhist text, via a Manichaean version, then the Arabic Kitāb Bilawhar wa-Būd̠āsaf (Book of Bilawhar and Budhasaf), current in Baghdad in the eighth century, from where it entered into Middle Eastern Christian circles before appearing in European versions.

 The first Christianized adaptation was the Georgian epic Balavariani dating back to the 10th century.
 A Georgian monk, Euthymius of Athos, translated the story into Greek, some time before he died in an accident while visiting Constantinople in 1028.
 There the Greek adaptation was translated into Latin in 1048 and soon became well known in Western Europe as Barlaam and Josaphat.
-The Greek legend of "Barlaam and Ioasaph" is sometimes attributed to the 7th century John of Damascus, but F. C. Conybeare argued it was transcribed by Euthymius in the 11th century.
+The Greek legend of "Barlaam and Ioasaph" is sometimes attributed to the 8th century John of Damascus, but F. C. Conybeare argued it was transcribed by Euthymius in the 11th century.

 The story of Barlaam and Josaphat was popular in the Middle Ages, appearing in such works as the Golden Legend, and a scene there involving three caskets eventually appeared, via Caxton's English translation of a Latin version, in Shakespeare's "The Merchant of Venice".
 The poet Chardri produced an Anglo-Norman version, La vie de seint Josaphaz, in the 13th century.
 The story of Josaphat and Barlaam also occupies a great part of book xv of the Speculum Historiale (Mirror of History) by the 13th century French encyclopedist Vincent of Beauvais.

 One of the Marco Polo manuscripts notes the remarkable similarity between the tale of "Sakyamuni Burkham" (the name that Polo uses for the Buddha) and St. Josaphat, apparently unaware of the origins of the Josaphat story.

 Two Middle High German versions were produced: one, the "Laubacher Barlaam", by Bishop Otto II of Freising and another, Barlaam und Josaphat, a romance in verse, by Rudolf von Ems.
 The latter was described as "perhaps the flower of religious literary creativity in the German Middle Ages" by Heinrich Heine.

 In the 16th century, the story of Josaphat was re-told as a defence of monastic life during the Protestant Reformation and of free will against Protestant doctrines regarding predestination.